-Standing, pregnancy, and injuries can foster varicose veins
+Standing, pregnancy and injuries can contribute to the development of Varicose veins

-Varicose veins can be treated.
-A procedure known as sclerotherapy can make varicose veins fade or disappear in 90% of people treated.
-The main treatment for both varicose and spider veins of the legs is sclerotherapy.
+Varicose Veins can be treated.
+A procedure known as Sclerotherapy can make varicose veins gradually disappear.
+This is the main treatment for varicose and spider veins.

 The Treatment called Sclerotherapy injects a solution into the veins.

 This procedure uses a very tiny needle to inject a special solution into the varicose veins.This solution causes irritation in the wall of the vein when eventually causes it to collapse and be absorbed by the body.
 A new more healthy vein eventually takes over this diseased veins function

 With very tiny vein we can sometimes use a laser to cause the same effect as the sclerotherapy.

 The number of sclerotherapy sessions a patient requires depends on the extent of her varicose veins.Each session usually lasts 20 minutes and allows the Doctor to inject 30-40 times on various veins.
 The same vein maybe treated on several sucessive visits until it clears.

 Each session usually lasts 20 minutes and allows the Doctor to inject 30-40 times on various veins.
 The same vein may be treated on several successive visits until it clears.